Degree Programs & Requirements

 Note: If you enter the PhD program with a master’s, you will be expected to complete your coursework and preliminary exams by the end of your second year or the first term of the third year.

 Graduate Minor in History

 Students pursuing graduate degrees in other departments may minor in history if they wish to do so.
 To earn a master’s minor, students will be asked to take two history courses and craft a thesis with a historical dimension.
-Students wishing to earn a PhD minor will be asked to take five history courses, including Scope and Methods of Historical Studies.
+Students wishing to earn a PhD minor will be asked to take four history courses, including Scope and Methods of Historical Studies.
 Minor students must also take a written and oral examination, which can be incorporated into their home department, as long as a historian sits on the examining committee.

 Non-Degree Graduate Credits

 Non-degree seeking students can join graduate seminars as well, more information can be found here.